 Derbyshire Specialist Aggregates is committed to promoting the highest possible standards of resin bound installation.
 We offer training days at our purpose-built resin bound training centre in Derbyshire.
 The course covers a wide range of topics, from the fundamentals of resin bound, the installation process, site surveys, preparation and more.

-The training is practical and hands on and will highlight everything you need to know to ensure you are installing correctly to BBA accredited standards – the highest industry standard available.
+The training is practical and hands on and will highlight everything you need to know to ensure you are installing correctly to the manufacturer and industry guidelines – the highest industry standard available.

 Plus, become a DALTEX UVR System Qualified Installer.
 DALTEX UVR qualified installers must complete and pass the Derbyshire Specialist Aggregates training module and site audit.
-Ongoing administration and auditing requirements must be completed to ensure projects are approved as installed to BBA standards.
+Ongoing administration and auditing requirements must be completed to ensure projects are approved and installed to industry standards.

 To find out more or to book your place at one of our training days, please contact us today.